 Grimm is a drama series inspired by the classic Grimm Brothers’ Fairy Tales.
 After Portland homicide detective Nick Burkhardt (David Giuntoli) discovers he’s descended from an elite line of criminal profilers known as “Grimms,” he increasingly finds his responsibilities as a detective at odds with his new responsibilities as a Grimm.

 The unique look and feel of Grimm’s sets can be partially attributed to sourcing reclaimed lumber from Aurora Mills, a local architectural salvage.
 By doing this, the demand for virgin lumber is reduced and a second life is given to lumber from old barns and buildings.
 The catering department sources produce from local farmer’s markets to serve at crew meals, and production trucks are fueled with B20 biodiesel when possible.
 From comprehensive composting and recycling to eliminating bottled water, the crew of Grimm implements sustainable production practices day in and day out.

-Grimm has received an EMA Green Seal Award for seasons 1, 2 and 3, which honors their progress in sustainable production practices.
+Grimm received the EMA Green Seal Award for seasons 1-4, which honors their progress in sustainable production practices.
 In addition, Grimm was also the recipient of a Travel Portland Green Award during their 1st season.